-- Fourteenth Edition: Covers Q4 2020 - Measures quarterly changes in the enterprise values of ~575 middle market companies, based on a population of approximately 2,400 companies primarily owned by private equity firms with a median EBITDA of ~\$30 million. - Analyzes the impact from the change in company earnings versus market valuation multiples - Assess the change in value for six industry sectors
+- Fifteenth Edition: Covers Q1 2021 - Measures quarterly changes in the enterprise values of ~500 middle market companies, based on a population of approximately 2,500 companies primarily owned by private equity firms with a median EBITDA of ~\$30 million. - Analyzes the impact from the change in company earnings versus market valuation multiples - Assess the change in value for six industry sectors

-RESULTS:

-Middle Market Valuations Grew at Record Pace
+RESULTS: Middle Market Valuations Continue to Grow into 2021

-NOTE: Both the Lincoln MMI and S&P 500 EV returns above reflect enterprise values) (S&P 500 EV excludes financial companies for which enterprise value is generally not meaningful; including such companies produces similar results)
+NOTE: Both the Lincoln MMI and S&P 500 EV returns above reflect enterprise values (S&P 500 EV excludes financial companies for which enterprise value is generally not meaningful; including such companies produces similar results)

-Q4 2020
+Q1 '21 LTM

-Lincoln MMI 7.4% 7.3%
+Lincoln MMI 5.7% 22.6%

-S&P 500 EV 9.1% 17.7%
+S&P 500 EV 4.2% 46.0%

-Starting at a value of 10,000 as of March 31, 2014, the Lincoln MMI increased by 54.0% cumulatively to 15,397, as of December 31, 2020.
-The Lincoln MMI grew at a compound annual growth rate of 6.6% since inception as compared to 9.9% for the enterprise values of the 5% 500.
+Starting at a value of 10,000 as of March 31, 2014, the Lincoln MMI increased by 62.8% cumulatively to 16,278, as of March 31, 2021.
+The Lincoln MMI grew at a compound annual growth rate of 7.2% since inception as compared to 10.2% for the enterprise values of the S&P 500.

-The Lincoln MMI rebounded quickly following the breakout of the COVID pandemic and ended 2020 up 7.3% driven by a record increase in Q4 2020.
-This compares to the S&P 500 excluding the "Big 5", which increased 9.6% in 2020.
-These five of Apple, Microsoft, Amazon, Google, and Facebook comprise nearly 25% of the S&P 500 but are generally not comparable to middle market businesses given their product offerings.
+The Lincoln MMI continued its strong recovery beyond pre-pandemic levels, increasing 7.3% from Q4 2019.
+This compares to the S&P 500 excluding the "Big 5", which increased 9.7% since Q4 2019.
+The top five of Apple, Microsoft, Amazon, Google, and Facebook comprise approximately 20% of the S&P 500 but are generally not comparable to middle market businesses given their product offerings.